Thomas Waitz: Early life

 Waitz was born in Vienna, Austria.
-After finishing school and traveling the world, he started a farm with his wife in the Leibnitz district in the very south of Styria in 1994.
-The primary sector of their farm is the mixed forest—worked in a traditional way, a so called planter forest —based on the theory of near-natural forest management.
+After finishing school and traveling the world, he started a farm with his wife in the Leibnitz district in the south of Styria in 1994.
+The primary sector of their farm is the mixed forest—worked in a traditional way, a so-called planter forest —based on the theory of near-natural forest management.

 The second focus of their farm is ecological beekeeping; it has about 70 colonies of the Carniolan honey bee.
 The third sector on the farm is the animal husbandry: Carniolan stone sheep and Border Collies.
 The Border Collies are trained as herding dogs.
 Waitz is also involved in a tiny lumber mill in Slovenia.

 Political career

 Career in national politics

 According to Waitz, the Greens are "the only serious political force interested in maintaining small-structured agriculture with all its positive effects on the environment and food quality and which is committed to small and organic farmers".
 Since he started with the Greens, Waitz has held and still holds a variety of positions: treasurer at the Green Education Workshop Styria, member of the Styrian provincial board, and member of the extended federal board.
 For more than ten years he has been involved in the green organization Grüne Bäuerinnen und Bauern (GBB), and since autumn 2017 he has served as chairman of the GBB Styria and the GBB Austria.
 Until 2016 he was also the first and only Green Chamber Councilor to sit in the provincial chamber for agriculture and forestry in Styria.